maihd/lite/README.md

 possible; easy to modify and extend, or to use without doing either.

 ## Note
 This fork is attempt to speed up the application, and adding features for personal use.
+And importantly, this fork use LuaJIT, some plugins must be port (table.unpack -> unpack), and not disable FFI, use at your risk.
+The *simple* will be keep in the interfaces, *implementation* will be seperate into two categorys: *simple* and *optimized*.

 ## Changes
 - Use LuaJIT instead of Lua 5.2